 - Will the current manual Charge Through process still be supported?

-The Metcash Retail Technology team aims to upgrade all IGA and Foodland stores to Host v7 and Automated Charge Through capability by mid-2019.
+The Metcash Retail Technology team aims to upgrade all IGA and Foodland stores to Host v7 and Automated Charge Through capability.
 Host v5 and the existing manual Charge Through process will be supported throughout this transition process, until a sunset date is advised for the manual process.

 - How do I get further information?